Causal Models for Software Cost Prediction & Control (video)

 November 2019 • Video

-Watch SEI researchers, Dr. Michael Konrad, Dr. William Nichaols Mr. Robert Stoddard, and Dr. David Zubrow discuss recent results from applying causal learning to control and predict software cost.
+Watch SEI researchers Dr. Michael Konrad, Dr. William Nichols, Mr. Robert Stoddard, and Dr. David Zubrow discuss recent results from applying causal learning to control and predict software cost.

 Software Engineering Institute